JLW-7/github-nonfollowers-checker/README.md

 3. When prompted, enter your **GitHub username**.
 4. Click **Check Non-Followers** in the interface that appears.
 5. View the list of users who don’t follow you back.
 6. Clicking on a user's name brings you directly to their profile.
-Then, you can unfollow them!
-(I mean if you want to)

 ___